FAQs

 If your concept ends up taking more time than expected, it automatically becomes a full-day session.Why I Price This Way

-I specialize in detailed illustration/surrealism, dark/macabre concepts, and body-flowing designs.
+I specialize in detailed illustration, dark/macabre concepts, and body-flowing designs.
 These styles require focus and consistency, and I work at a pace that delivers high-quality results quickly.

 Charging a flat rate protects you from hourly surprises while allowing me to stay fully locked in on the art rather than the clock. -